MicroCloud Hologram (NASDAQ:HOLO) Shares Down 3.8%

 MicroCloud Hologram Price Performance

-An institutional investor recently bought a new position in MicroCloud Hologram stock.
-BNP Paribas Financial Markets bought a new stake in MicroCloud Hologram Inc. (NASDAQ:HOLO – Free Report) during the first quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor bought 6,981 shares of the company’s stock, valued at approximately $27,000.
-BNP Paribas Financial Markets owned about 0.12% of MicroCloud Hologram as of its most recent SEC filing.
-2.13% of the stock is owned by hedge funds and other institutional investors.
+A hedge fund recently bought a new stake in MicroCloud Hologram stock.
+BNP Paribas Financial Markets purchased a new stake in MicroCloud Hologram Inc. (NASDAQ:HOLO – Free Report) during the 1st quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm purchased 6,981 shares of the company’s stock, valued at approximately $27,000.
+BNP Paribas Financial Markets owned 0.12% of MicroCloud Hologram at the end of the most recent quarter.
+2.13% of the stock is owned by institutional investors and hedge funds.

 MicroCloud Hologram Inc provides holographic technology services worldwide.
 It operates in two segments, Holographic Solutions and Holographic Technology Service.
 Its services include holographic light detection and ranging (LiDAR) solutions based on holographic technology, holographic LiDAR point cloud algorithms architecture design, technical holographic imaging solutions, holographic LiDAR sensor chip design, and holographic vehicle intelligent vision technology to service customers that provide holographic advanced driver assistance systems.